 Inspired Version

 Joseph Smith prepared an 'inspired' version of the Bible, which, oddly enough, is not the Bible of the Salt Lake City Latter-day Saints.
 Evidently there is a limit to their patience with their own 'prophet.'
-Joseph's version is based on the King James Version, with occasional free improvisations thrown in bearing no resemblance in the world to anything in the Greek or Hebrew:
+Joseph's version is based on the King James Version, with occasional free improvisations thrown in bearing no resemblance in the world to anything in the Greek or Hebrew.
+One aspect of the canonical text that seems to have perplexed Joseph is the doctrine of salvation by faith.

 • “But to him that seeketh not to be justified by the law of works, but believeth on him who justifieth not the ungodly, his faith is counted for righteousness.”